ThakeeNathees/pocketlang/docs/pages/Language-API/modules.md

 ## %% The module keyword. %%

-We can define a name to a modlue with the `module` keyword.
+We can define a name to a module with the `module` keyword.
 The name will become the namespace for that module's functions and global variables when importing it.

 ```ruby